Taitava/obsidian-shellcommands-test-suite/Assets/Templates/Test report.template.md

 For the next tests, you need to **only run commands that are designed for your operating system**.
 For those tests that are not meant for your current operating system, just delete them.
 - Windows:
 	- [ ] **[Test Windows shell: CMD](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=1w4y2bpbmk)**: This command is executed explicitly with CMD, and it should output an absolute path to *cmd.exe* file.
-	- [ ] **[Test Windows shell: PowerShell 5](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=hml8qvuqrs)**: Uses explicitly PowerShell and it's old version 5.
+	- [ ] **[Test Windows shell: PowerShell 5](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=hml8qvuqrs)**: Uses explicitly PowerShell, and it's old version 5.
 Should output *PS5 version: 5*, if the last version number is something else than *5*, then something is wrong.
 (PowerShell 5 might output strange extra characters that look like big dots.
 Just ignore them, the problem is known.)
-	- [ ] **[Test Windows shell: PowerShell Core](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=r1erl29mnq)**: Uses explicitly PowerShell and it's new version 6 or 7 (or even greater in the future).
+	- [ ] **[Test Windows shell: PowerShell Core](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=r1erl29mnq)**: Uses explicitly PowerShell, and it's new version 6 or 7 (or even greater in the future).
 Should output *PSCore version: 6* (or 7 or above), if the last version number is *5*, then something is wrong.
 - Linux / macOS:
-	- [ ] **[Test Linux/Mac shell: Bash](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=cxircsux3k)**: Uses explicitly Bash and it should output an absolute path to a Bash binary file.
+	- [ ] **[Test Linux/Mac shell: Bash](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=cxircsux3k)**: Uses explicitly Bash, and it should output an absolute path to a Bash binary file.
-	- [ ] **[Test Linux/Mac shell: Dash](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=pm9qf3zrfy)**: Uses explicitly Dash and it should output an absolute path to a Dash binary file.
+	- [ ] **[Test Linux/Mac shell: Dash](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=pm9qf3zrfy)**: Uses explicitly Dash, and it should output an absolute path to a Dash binary file.
 	- [ ] **[Test Linux/Mac shell: Zsh](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=0wuvfv0nzr)**: Uses explicitly Zsh (Z shell) and it should output an absolute path to a Zsh binary file.

 # 5. Events
 There a few shell commands defined for testing events.
 They are excluded from the command palette, so they cannot be executed the normal way.

 1. [ ] Execute **[Trigger event tests](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=wnc4ycj2gv)**.
 It will trigger certain events automatically, and a group of test shell commands will react to the events.
 Results are stored in custom variables named like `{{_test_event_*}}`.
 Wait until the process is finished: You'll see a notification balloon telling that you can continue to the next step.
-2. There are some events that need to be manully triggered from Obsidian:
+2. There are some events that need to be manually triggered from Obsidian:
 	1. [ ] In the _Sandbox_ folder, move _MovableFolder_ to _MoveToHere_ folder.
 	2. [ ] In the same folder, move _MovableNote.md_ file to _MoveToHere_ folder.
 	3. [ ] Rename _RenameableFolder_ to _RenamedFolder_.
 	4. [ ] Rename _RenameableNote.md_ to _RenamedNote.md_.
 	- Please note that these actions need to be done **in Obsidian**, not in your operating system's file explorer.
 This is because file/folder moving/renaming events are only detected if the actions are performed by Obsidian.
-External actions would be seens as file/folder deletions and creations.
+External actions would be seen as file/folder deletions and creations.
-3. [ ] Gather up test results by executing **[Finish event tests](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=041i8bhyir)** .
+3. [ ] Gather test results by executing **[Finish event tests](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=041i8bhyir)** .
 (This also removes some temporary files and folders in _Sandbox_).
 4. [ ] All test lines show the word **OK**.

 # 6. Prompts and custom variables